 Season & Zone

 Sow indoors in the winter.
 An earlier start may result in berries the first year.
 Start any time between December and the beginning of February.
 After that time, they will still work, but you will not harvest berries during the first season.
 Transplant out at least 3 weeks after last frost.

 Don't worry if you miss the early winter sowing date.
 Strawberry seeds will germinate at any time of the year if some simple steps are taken.

 Germination is the trickiest aspect to growing strawberries.
 Be patient, and try the tricks below.

-Tuck your strawberry seed packet inside a sealed plastic bag or airtight container and place in your freezer for 3-4 weeks.
+Tuck your strawberry seed packet inside a sealed plastic bag or airtight container and place in your refrigerator freezer (not deep freeze) for 3-4 weeks.
 When you remove the bag or container, do not break the seal until it (and its living contents) have reached room temperature.
 This may take several hours.
 Err on the side of caution.
 Opening the package too quickly may result in water condensing on the cold seeds, and this will reduce your chances of success.

 Once the sealed package has “thawed” to room temperature, you’re ready to plant.
 Sow the seeds on the surface of pre-moistened, sterilized seed starting mix in trays or small containers.
 Place these on a piece of felt or other thick cloth that has its end sitting in water.
 The idea is to wick up water from below so that the seedling medium stays constantly and evenly damp until germination.